 This course enables students to deepen their understanding of chemistry through the study of organic chemistry, the structure and properties of matter, energy changes and rates of reaction, equilibrium in chemical systems, and electrochemistry.
 Students will further develop their problemsolving and investigation skills as they investigate chemical processes, and will refine their ability to communicate scientific information.
 Emphasis will be placed on the importance of chemistry in everyday life and on evaluating the impact of chemical technology on the environment.
-Prerequisite: Chemistry, Grade 11, University preparation environment.
-Throughout the course, students will develop their skills in the processes of scientific investigation.
-Students will acquire an understanding of scientific theories and conduct investigations related to sustainable ecosystems; atomic and molecular structures and the properties of elements and compounds; the study of the universe and its properties and components; and the principles of electricity.
+Prerequisite: Chemistry, Grade 11, University Preparation